 B.A.
 History and Literature, Harvard, 2002

 “From Onegin to Ada: Nabokov and the Transcultural Imperative.”
 In Nabokov Upside Down.
 Eds.
 Brian Boyd and Marijeta Bozovic.
-Northwestern University Press, forthcoming February 2017.
+Northwestern University Press, 2017.

 “Performing Poetry and Protest in the Age of Digital Reproduction: Roman Osminkin.”
-In The Shrew Untamed: Cultural Forms of Political Protest in Russia.
-Eds.
+In Cultural-Forms-of-Protest-in-Russia Eds.
 Birgit Beumers, Alexander Etkind, Olga Gurova, and Sanna Turema.
-Routledge (forthcoming 2016).
+Routledge, 2017.

 “Introduction: River Futures.”
 Co-authored with Matthew Miller.
 In Watersheds: Poetics and Politics of the Danube River.
 Eds.
 Marijeta Bozovic and Matthew Miller.
 Academic Studies Press, 2016.

 “Poetry on the Front Line: Kirill Medvedev and a New Russian Poetic Avant-Garde.”
-Zeitschrift für Slavische Philologie 70.1 (2014).
-Reprinted in “Poetry after Language,” for Stanford University’s online ARCADE project (2015).
+Zeitschrift für Slavische Philologie 70.1 (2014): 89-118.
+Reprinted in “Poetry after Language” colloquy on Stanford University’s online forum ARCADE (2015).
 Second reprinting in The Idea of the Avant-Garde and What it Means Today, second edition.
 Ed.
 Marc Léger.
-Manchester University Press (planned publication 2016).
+Black Dog Publishing and NeMe (forthcoming in 2019).

 “Nabokov and the Critics’ TOOL.”
 In Shades of Laura: Vladimir Nabokov’s Last Novel The Original of Laura.
 Ed.
 Yuri Leving.
 McGill-Queens University Press, 2013.

-Avant-Gardes Post–: Radical Poetics after the Soviet Union (manuscript in progress)
+Avant-Garde Post–: Radical Poetics after the Soviet Union (manuscript under review; planned publication in 2021)

-Danube River in Literature and Film (graduate/undergraduate); Avant-Gardes and Émigrés: Digital Humanities Lab
+GRADUATE COURSES: Introduction to Russian Poetry; Russian Symbolism; Russian Avant-Garde Poetry; Proseminar in Slavic Literatures; The Danube River in Literature and Film (graduate/undergraduate); Avant-Gardes and Émigrés: Digital Humanities Lab